gke/UAVXArm/wiki/UAVXArm32F4Startup.md

 Get a decent spirit level and even then turn it around to make sure it reads level both ways.

-Lock the quadrocopter down so it does not move and recheck it is level.
+Lock the aircraft down so it does not move and recheck it is level.

 Power up with UAVGUI connected.
 Select the CalIMU button which will be Red.
 You will see the blue LED start to flash - it has already taken the first set of readings and is waiting for the temperature to rise to take the second set.
 Get a hair dryer and VERY SLOWLY warm up the board - put your hand close to the board to sense how hot the air is.
 If it is too hot for your hand it is too hot for the board!
 You only need to change its temperature by 20 Celsius all up so don't melt the board!
 There is a delay as the heat gets into the MPU6xxx package so slowly/slowly until the blue LED stops flashing and you are done.
 The CalIMU button should go Green.
 Obviously it is better to do the calibration so it covers the range of temperatures you are likely to be flying in.